Greece–Poland relations

 Greek-Polish relations are relations between Greece and Poland.
-Both countries are full members of NATO, the European Union, OECD, OSCE, the Council of Europe and the World Trade Organization.
+Both countries are full members of NATO, the European Union, Three Seas Initiative, OECD, OSCE, the Council of Europe and the World Trade Organization.
 There are circa 4,000 people of Greek descent living in Poland, and over 20,000 people of Polish descent living in Greece.

 Greece has given full support to Poland's membership in the European Union and NATO.

 History

+Early contacts

 Since antiquity there have been direct and indirect contact between Greece and Poland.
 Historic Greek cities in present-day Ukraine had contacts with the people of Poland.
 During the Middle Ages Polish authors, politicians and philosophers were influenced by Greek literature, democracy and sense of freedom.
 Greeks, many of whom were merchants, lived in Poland since the Late Middle Ages (see Greeks in Poland).

 Since the 19th century both nations often shared a similar fate, and their history has sometimes intertwined.
 In the 19th century both were under the rule of foreign powers.
 Greece was ruled by the Ottoman Empire, and Poland was partitioned between Austria, Prussia (afterwards Germany) and Russia.
 Greece eventually regained independence during the Greek War of Independence in the 1820s, in which Polish volunteers also fought on the side of the Greeks, including the Battle of Peta and the defense of Missolonghi.
 Several Polish 19th-century uprisings remained unsuccessful, and Poland regained independence only after World War I in 1918.

+Interbellum

 In 1919 both countries officially established diplomatic relations.
 Both nations exchanged ambassadors in 1922.
+Several agreements were signed between Greece and Poland in the interbellum, including a trade and navigation treaty in 1930, and a friendship and conciliation treaty in 1932.
 In 1937–1939, both ethnic Poles and Greeks in the Soviet Union were subjected to genocidal campaigns carried out by the NKVD, known as the Polish Operation and the Greek Operation respectively.